 The Link Light Rail is a convenient and affordable way to get around Seattle and the surrounding areas.
 It provides access to many popular tourist destinations, including the Seattle-Tacoma International Airport, the University of Washington, and downtown Seattle.

-Additionally, the light rail is easy to use, with frequent trains, clear signage, and multiple payment options.
-By using the Link Light Rail, tourists can avoid traffic, save time, and enjoy a stress-free travel experience.
+The light rail is also easy to use, with frequent trains, clear signage, and multiple payment options.
+Using the Link Light Rail allows tourists to avoid traffic, save time, and enjoy a stress-free travel experience.

 Seattle Monorail

 This is a unique way to get between Seattle Center and Downtown Seattle.
-It ONLY goes between these two places so there’s no worry about getting off at the wrong stop.
+It ONLY goes between these two places, so there’s no need to worry about getting off at the wrong stop.

 My kids LOVE taking this 2-minute Monorail ride.
 Check out my Seattle Monorail tips for families!